Good Girl! These Dogs Are Helping Save Habitats By Finding Rare Turtles

 "Hey we got a turtle!
 That dog's got one!"
 Rucker calls.
 "Good girl, Mink!
 Come on girlie."

-Volunteers scoop them up and check for ID markers.
-Cornell College Biology Professor Andy McCollum and his students Lizzy Ott and Lily Ullenius are here to track the turtles and hold on to some for further research.
+Volunteers scoop the turtles up and check for ID markers.
+Cornell College biology professor Andy McCollum and his students Lizzy Ott and Lily Ullenius are here to track the turtles and hold on to some for further research.
 Over three days, the dogs find a total of 137 turtles.

 While this may seem like a lot of effort for a relatively minor species, they're all intertwined.
-Rucker says species provide habitat and food for each other, and slow the spread of pests and diseases.
+Rucker says species provide habitat and food for each other and slow the spread of pests and diseases.

 It's all too easy to upset that balance.